xuri/excelize-doc/en/sheet.md

 err := f.SetRowVisible("Sheet1", 2, false)
 ```

-## Get worksheet name {#GetSheetName}
+## Get sheet name {#GetSheetName}

 ```go
 func (f *File) GetSheetName(index int) string
 ```

-GetSheetName provides a function to get worksheet name of XLSX by given worksheet index.
-If given sheet index is invalid, will return an empty string.
+GetSheetName provides a function to get the sheet name of the workbook by the given sheet index.
+If the given sheet index is invalid, it will return an empty string.

 ## Get column visibility {#GetColVisible}